 Today, I live in the Northeast and I hunt in Maine and New Hampshire.
 I also make it out to Montana, South Dakota, and Wisconsin whenever I can.

 I’ve always been interested in double guns and bird dogs.
 When I was a kid, my dad used to take me to gunshops so I could look over the SxS and O/U shotguns.
 I got my first hunting dog when I was 12 – a Brittany.
-I sent it for training with money I made at Burger King.
-Money from the same job also paid for my first shotgun – a 20g Remington 870 with a straight-gripped stock.
+I sent him to training with money I made at Burger King.
+That job also paid for my first shotgun – a 20g Remington 870 with a straight-gripped stock.

 In the 1990s, two things fanned my interests in fine shotguns: The Double Gun Journal and a gunshop in Kittery, Maine, called New England Arms.
 New England Arms was to gunshops what the DGJ is to gun magazines: the best of its kind.
 I ended up leaving a good job in corporate America to work at New England Arms.
-While I was only there a year, I gained a decade’s worth of knowledge about fine guns.
-I also made some excellent friends.
+While I was only there a year, I gained a decade’s worth of knowledge about fine guns and made some excellent friends.

-Today, I work in advertising and I have an English Pointer named Puck.
+Today, I work in advertising and have two pointers: Lexi & Sky.
 I still hunt all over the place and I’m hoping to do a lot more of it in the future.